 The CRT will have a significant impact on reducing the number of individuals requiring inpatient services.
 When a crisis can be responded to in a timely manner in the community, the crisis can often be de-escalated and managed within the community setting.
 It is a goal that crisis evaluations in the community will reduce the number of persons transported to the ED, as well as reduce the number of persons who need psychiatric hospitalization.
-Providing wellness and recovery-focused support services will help prevent future crises, as the individual will have the resources to call when a crisis begins to escalate.
+Providing wellness and recovery-focused support services will help prevent future crises, as the individual will have the resources available when a situation begins to escalate to the level of a potential impending crisis.